cciw-uk/data-protection/02 Amendments to manual.rst

 =========================

 We need a short section that notes CCiW's responsibilities to handle data carefully, with a very brief summary of the main points.
+This could potentially be a new document.
+The intended audience is the CCiW trustees.
 Draft as follows:

 ----